Author: Rebecca Fyfe

-“Mom, did you say something?” she asked.
+“Mom, did you say something?”

 “No, honey.
 Go get cleaned up.
-Dinner is almost ready,” her mom replied, and then, with her mom not saying a word, she heard her mom’s voice saying, “You are such a mess from playing around in the attic!”
+Dinner is almost ready,” her mom replied, and then, with her mom not saying a word, she heard her mom’s voice saying, “You are such a mess from playing around in the attic."

-Dinner was really tasty.
-Her mom had made tacos and Sandra loved tacos.
-It was one of her favorite meals, but no matter how much she enjoyed her dinner, Sandra couldn’t stop wondering about the necklace.
+No matter how much she enjoyed her dinner, Sandra couldn’t stop wondering about the necklace.
 Where had her grandmother found it?
 How did it glow?
 Or was Sandra just imagining its glow and that strange warmth coming from it when she held it?
 Had she really heard her mom’s thoughts?
 And if so, what did the necklace have to do with it?

 Jasper, her family’s dog, a huge Burmese Mountain dog, started barking loudly, interrupting dinner.
 That usually meant that someone was at the door.
 Sure enough, the doorbell rang.
-None of this surprised Sandra, but what did surprise her was the fact that, along with Jasper’s barking, she heard another voice, like a little boy’s voice, saying, “Someone’s at the door!
+None of this surprised Sandra, but what did surprise her was the fact that, along with Jasper’s barking, she heard another voice, a boy’s voice, saying, “Someone’s at the door!
 Someone’s at the door!” over and over.
 It took a few minutes before she realized that the voice was Jasper!
 She was actually hearing Jasper’s thoughts!
 How was this possible?